 The ability of the federal government to advance Aborigines has been complicated by the diversity of experiences within the Aboriginal world, which have in turn made it difficult to respond to Aboriginal protests that lack a unified set of concerns.
 For example, 70 per cent of people who identify as Aboriginal live in cities.
 As a result, land rights and cultural rights mean something very different to them than the 30 per cent who live in rural areas and have had native title recognised over the land they live on.
 Likewise, an Aborigine who has black skin may feel they are discriminated against when taxis refuse to stop for them.
 On the other hand, an Aborigine with white skin wont struggle to get a taxi on the basis of how they look, however, they may feel they are victims of discrimination because other people don’t consider them to be Aborigines.

 Unfortunately, instead of acknowledging the diversity, there has been a tendency from government and Aboriginal protesters to homogenise it.
 As a result, government policy towards Aborigines is made according to race rather than need or circumstance.
-Not suprisingly, the policies have mostly failed because one-size never fits all.
-Furthermore, Aboriginal leaders have asserted an agenda that may be in their personal interest but not in the interests of many others.
+Not surprisingly, the policies have mostly failed because one-size never fits all.
+Furthermore, Aboriginal leaders have asserted an agenda that may be in their personal interest but may not in the interests of many others.
 As a result, they have often divided not united.

 To be subjected to intervention